 The 5x zoom isn't bitingly sharp, as we've said, so look at these shots outside of their on-screen confines and there's not as much detail as you might think, but it's still impressive enough to blow away your mates by taking a few close-up snaps.

-A great feature of the P30 Pro is the very same as its P20 Pro predecessor: Night Mode.
+A great feature of the P30 Pro is its Night Mode.
 This option takes multiple frames at different exposures and combines them into a single HDR (high dynamic range) image.
 Although it's designed for use at night, we use it most in the day where it's possible to extract extra range from shots for added dynamism.